Federal Bank, IDFC First, RBL Bank Q4 results date, dividend: Share price targets ahead of earnings - BusinessToday

 RBL Bank shares closed 2.89% lower at Rs 321.85 today against the previous close of Rs 312.80.
 Market cap of the bank stood at Rs 19,901 crore.

-Here's a look at what brokerages said on the price targets of the three banks ahead of earnings.
+Here's a look at what brokerages said on the price targets and expectations of the three banks ahead of Q4 earnings.

-Axis Securities has buy call with a target of Rs 87 on the lender.
-Credit growth holds up well; Deposit growth derails owing to a one-off incident

-NIMs are expected to improve, backed by lower cost of funds and lower interest reversals

 Federal Bank

-Axis has buy call on the bak with a target of Rs 320.
+Axis Securities has a buy call on the bank with a target of Rs 320.
 Credit growth is likely to pick up, though lag systemic growth.
-Deposit growth is expected inline with credit growth.
+Deposit growth is expected in line with credit growth.
 Axis said adjusting for interest on IT refund, NIMs are expected to remain steady on a QoQ basis.

-Core fee income growth is expcted to be healthy and Operational expenditure growth is likely to be modest.
+Core fee income growth is expected to be healthy and Operational expenditure growth is likely to be modest.

 Slippages are expected to remain under control and asset quality is expected to improve slightly in Q4.